theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 > ( it      was Bill  , the Lizard ) could  not   make  out         at    all       what   had become of it      ; so        ,
 # .
 NPr/ISg V   NPr/V .
 D   NSg    .
 NSg/VX NSg/C NSg/V NSg/V/J/R/P NSg/P NSg/I/J/C NSg/I+ V   V      P  NPr/ISg .
 NSg/I/J/C .
 > after hunting all       about for it       , he       was obliged to write with one       finger for the
-# J/P   NSg/V   NSg/I/J/C J/P   C/P NPr/ISg+ .
+# J/P   NᴹSg/V  NSg/I/J/C J/P   C/P NPr/ISg+ .
 NPr/ISg+ V   V/J     P  NSg/V P    NSg/I/V/J NSg/V  C/P D
 > rest  of the day   ; and this    was of very little   use    , as    it       left    no    mark  on  the
-# NSg/V P  D+  NPr+ .
+# NSg/V P  D+  NPr🅪+ .
 V/C I/Ddem+ V   P  J/R  NPr/I/J+ NSg/V+ .
 NSg/R NPr/ISg+ NPr/V/J NPr/P NPr/V J/P D
 > slate    .
 # NSg/V/J+ .
 >